-Sea Horses come under the genus of ‘Hippocampus’ is derived from two greek words; ‘hippos’ meaning horse and ‘kampos’ meaning sea monster.
+Sea Horses come under the genus of ‘Hippocampus’ is derived from two Greek words; ‘hippos’ meaning horse and ‘kampos’ meaning sea monster.
 Their ineptness when it comes to swimming is due to their unusual body shape combined with very small fins and can easily die of exhaustion if caught in a current.
 Very few predators hunt these small creatures as they are too bony and indigestible.
-By swimming upright and mimicking the look of sea weed, they are able to avoid predators quite easily.
-Sea horses mate for life, meaning they are one of very few animals that are monogamous.
+By swimming upright and mimicking the look of seaweed, they are able to avoid predators quite easily.
+Sea horses mate for life, meaning they are one of the very few animals that are monogamous.

-Their name nudibranch translates directly from greek into “naked gills”.
-Currently there are around 2,300 known nudibranch species, ranging in a wide variety of colour, shape and size.
+Their name nudibranch translates directly from Greek into ‘naked gills’.
+Currently, there are around 2,300 known nudibranch species, ranging in a wide variety of colour, shape and size.
 Interestingly, nudibranchs are hermaphroditic creatures, meaning they have both male and female organs.
 Nudis may look like the cutest Pokemon you’ve ever seen, but don’t be fooled.
 Some species are known to harbour toxic secretions and stinging cells.
 Some nudibranchs are photosynthetic, feeding off of glucose that is produced through photosynthesis.
 On the other hand, some are cannibals, feeding off each other using their teeth or digestive enzymes.
-Thriving in both warm and cold waters, your chances of spotting a nudi is relatively high, however keep your eyes peeled as these beautiful creatures can be well camouflaged.
+Thriving in both warm and cold water, your chances of spotting a nudi is relatively high.
+However, keep your eyes peeled as these beautiful creatures can be well camouflaged.

-The wonderpus octopus was named after the German word ‘wünder’ meaning wonder, miracle or marvel.
-This octopus is most often of a orange-red-brown colour and striking white spots or bars that extend the length of its arms.
+The wunderpus octopus was named after the German word ‘wunder’ meaning wonder, miracle or marvel.
+This octopus is most often of an orange-red-brown colour and striking white spots or bars that extend the length of its arms.
 There are two theories that explain these vividly patterned creatures.
 One suggests that it is a warning for predators, letting them know that it’s toxic.
-Another theory suggests that the wonderpus octopus is mimicking other deadly banded animals such as the lion fish or sea snake as a means of defence.
+Another theory suggests that the wunderpus octopus is mimicking other deadly banded animals such as the lionfish or sea snake as a means of defence.

 Despite its name, the flamboyant cuttlefish is one of the most toxic creatures in the ocean.
 Their flesh contains a highly toxic substance, which science does not completely understand yet.
-The name flamboyant comes from their unique and brightly coloured appearance, which screams ‘don’t eat me, i’m toxic!’.
-Cuttlefish as a species get their name from their cuttle bones, this porous structure allow the cuttlefish to manually control their buoyancy.
-Having one of the greatest brain to body ratios, cuttlefish are amongst the most intelligent of invertebrates.
+The name flamboyant comes from their unique and brightly coloured appearance, which screams ‘don’t eat me, I’m toxic!’.
+Cuttlefish as a species get their name from their cuttle bones, this porous structure allows the cuttlefish to manually control their buoyancy.
+Having one of the greatest brains to body ratios, cuttlefish are amongst the most intelligent of invertebrates.
 Their natural predators consist of sharks, fish, dolphins and even other cuttlefish.

 Zebra crabs are a minute genus of striped crabs that reside within sea urchins, particularly fire urchins.
 They have distinctive striped bodies, growing at most to roughly one inch in size.
 Zebra crabs are very peaceful in nature, choosing to feast on the spines of fire urchins, which does the urchins no harm.